 - Paint away!

-Using the sprayer in different ways helps to cover the entire space.
+Using the sprayer in different ways helps to cover the entire ceiling.
 Spray 2 coats going against the shiplap.
 This helps to make sure all the cracks in the shiplap are covered.
 Then spray 2 coats following the lines in the shiplap.
 I used about 2 gallons of paint for this project.

 Leave a Reply